evermeer/EVCloudKitDao/README.md

 ## What is this
 EVCloudKitDao.swift is a class for simplified access to Apple's CloudKit

+Before running this demo go to AppMessage target settings and fix the iCloud capabilities

 This is a work in progress.
 Both Shift and CloudKit are in beta (this is tested with beta 4)

 ## Main features:
 - simple singleton access to your default database
 - You do not have to parse from and to CKRecord (is based on reflection)
-- Generic query handling
+- Generic and simplified query handling
 - Error handling (seperate completionHandler and errorHandler code blocs)
 - Organising subscriptions

 ## Todo's'
-- The object can not have nullable types because of a reflection problem.
+- The object can not have nullable types because of a reflection problem (wait for Shift improvement or figure out a hack/workaround).
 - All tests are now executed from the appdelegate.
+Convert this to a simple app
-- Storing CKAsset has not been tested yet
+- Storing CKAsset has not been tested yet (should work)

 ## How to use this
 ```swift